Asteroid Belt

 • Amors: Approach Earth’s orbit but do not cross it.

 • 3.
-Trojan Asteroids: These asteroids share the orbit of a larger planet, usually Jupiter, but are located at the two stable Lagrangian points (L4 and L5) ahead of and behind the planet in its orbit.
-There are also smaller groups of trojan asteroids associated with Mars, Neptune, and even Earth.
+Trojan Asteroids: Asteroids sharing the orbit of a larger planet, usually Jupiter, position themselves at the two stable Lagrangian points (L4 and L5) ahead of and behind the planet in its orbit.
+Smaller groups of Trojan asteroids also accompany Mars, Neptune, and Earth.

 • 4.
-Centaurs: These are small icy bodies that orbit the Sun between the outer planets, primarily between Jupiter and Neptune.
-They are considered transitional objects between asteroids and comets, often exhibiting characteristics of both.
+Centaurs: These small icy bodies orbit the Sun between the outer planets, primarily between Jupiter and Neptune.
+Astronomers consider them transitional objects between asteroids and comets, often attributing characteristics of both to them.

 • 5.
-TNOs (Trans-Neptunian Objects): While not traditionally classified as asteroids, TNOs are small Solar System bodies that orbit the Sun beyond Neptune.
-Some of the larger TNOs, like Pluto (reclassified as a dwarf planet in 2006), are sometimes included in discussions of asteroids due to their rocky or icy compositions.
+TNOs (Trans-Neptunian Objects): TNOs are small Solar System bodies that orbit the Sun beyond Neptune, but they are not traditionally classified as asteroids.
+Discussions of asteroids sometimes include larger TNOs, like Pluto (reclassified as a dwarf planet in 2006), because of their rocky or icy compositions.

 Asteroids vary greatly in size, shape, and composition.
-They are primarily made up of rock, metal, or a mixture of both, with some containing ice and other volatile compounds.
-The study of asteroids provides valuable insights into the early Solar System’s formation and evolution.
+Rock, metal, or a mixture of both primarily compose them, with some containing ice and other volatile compounds.